savonet/book/workflow.md

 - `buffer`: how much time to buffer in advance (1 second by default),
 - `max`: how much time to buffer at most (10 seconds by default).

-Typically, we can make the first script above work by adding a buffer as
+For instance, we can make the first script above work by adding a buffer as
 follows:

 ```{.liquidsoap include="liq/clock-alsa-pulseaudio2.liq" from=1}